descope/descope-ruby-sdk/README.md

 - This supports cross-device clicking, meaning the user can try to log in on one device, like a computer, while clicking the link on another device, for instance a mobile phone.

-The Enchanted Link will redirect the user to page where the its token needs to be verified.
+The Enchanted Link will redirect the user to page where the token needs to be verified.
 This redirection can be configured in code per request, or set globally in the [Descope Console](https://app.descope.com/settings/authentication/enchantedlink).

 The user can either `sign up`, `sign in` or `sign up or in`